zsteinkamp/m4l-Modulation-Math/README.md

 Here is an image Modulation Math adding two sine wave signals, who are then scaled and foled.
 ![How it Looks](images/device.gif)

-For example, two sine-wave LFOs running at different speeds whose values are added together will produce a complex wave.
+For example, two sine-wave LFOs running at different speeds whose values are multiplied together will produce a complex wave.
 Another example is to use an LFO for vibrato, but manually control a second offset with a MIDI controller.

 [Video showing it in action.](https://www.youtube.com/watch?v=YfRTARPEUME)